 We’ll start the day by discussing some of the big-ticket concepts of avalanche safety.
 Learning how to identify avalanche terrain is a critical component of any ski touring trip.
 We’ll also discuss the 9 types of avalanche problems, and learn about how these problems interact with the terrain.

 Once we leave our cars and head out to a tour location, we’ll spend a couple of hours learning to operate and search with avalanche beacons, practice probing and digging skills and then do a mock rescue putting it all together.
 After that, we’ll do a short tour, and practice identifying avalanche terrain, measuring slope angles.
 The day will finish with a short ski down back to the cars.

-This is a great one day clinic that will expose you to the basics of Avalanche Safety!
+This is a great one day clinic that will expose you to the basics of Avalanche Skills!

 On-snow travel gear (touring skis, splitboard, snowshoes), ski-specific backpack, avalanche rescue equipment (beacon, shovel, probe), and lunch.